I/O services for command line interface

 Unit tests

-To run a business object's unit tests, the command is:
+To run a deprecated business object's unit tests, the command is:

 curl <credentials> --form service=unittests --form object=<business object name> <I/O URL>

-To run an external object's unit tests, the command is:
+To run a deprecated external object's unit tests, the command is:

 curl <credentials> --form service=unittests --form extobject=<external object name> <I/O URL>

-To run a business process's unit tests, the command is:
+To run a deprecated business process's unit tests, the command is:

 curl <credentials> --form service=unittests --form process=<business process name> <I/O URL>